kubeflow/examples/bluebook-for-bulldozers-kaggle-competition/Readme.md

 <img width="496" alt="Screenshot 2022-07-04 at 12 01 51 AM" src="https://user-images.githubusercontent.com/17012391/177052742-4dae4647-b51b-4f36-94b0-3114130c756b.png">

 - Download the `bluebook-for-bulldozers-kaggle-competition.yaml` file that was created to your local `bluebook-for-bulldozers-kaggle-competition` directory
-- Make sure the file is recognized as a `yaml` file.
-Depending on your local system, you might need to remove “py” from the extension

 ## Step 23: Create an Experiment